TelegraphResearch/TelegraphResearch/_posts/2014-05-05-mattermark.md

 label: mattermark
 ---

 [Mattermark](http://mattermark.com) provides a tool for finding, tracking, and researching technology companies.
-The tool analyzes data about businesses including social media traction, website traffic, and press mentions.
+The tool analyzes businesses with data including social media traction, website traffic, and press mentions.
 Venture capital funds use Mattermark to prospect investments and conduct analysis.
 Telegraph Research conducted analysis of Mattermark using public sources.